 Geothermal titles are granted in accordance with the Petroleum and Geothermal Energy Resources Act 1967 (WA).

-The Petroleum Division uses timeline targets to monitor and report on approval performance.
+The Resource and Environmental Regulation Group uses timeline targets to monitor and report on approval performance.
 Target timelines are set for standard key approval processes.
 More complex (non-standard) applications generally require more time to assess.
-Target timelines for key approval processes are available on the DMP approval performance page.
+Target timelines for key approval processes are available on the DMIRS approval performance page.

 Get further information on Petroleum and Geothermal Approvals.